trezor/trezor-suite/docs/features/onboarding/onboarding.md

 ### Note about normal and bootloader mode

-Device can be connected in “normal” mode or in “bootloader" mode which you access through pressing left button on T1/T2B1 (both buttons on old T1 fw) or swiping on touchscreen in case of TT during connecting usb cable to the device.
+Device can be connected in “normal” mode or in “bootloader" mode which you access by pressing left button on T1/T2B1 (both buttons on old T1 fw) or swiping on touchscreen in case of TT during connecting usb cable to the device.
 Before starting the installation process, user needs to disconnect the device and reconnect it in bootloader mode.

 From the technical perspective, these two modes are seen as 2 different devices and there is no way we can tell that the device, which was reconnected in bootloader mode is indeed the same device which was before connected in normal mode.
 This basically means that if you are updating a firmware with a device connected via webUSB you will need to do pairing process twice.
 When device is in bootloader mode `device.features.major_version`, `device.features.minor_version`, `device.features.patch_version` is version of a bootloader, not a firmware.